 Warren Buffett: Berkshire Hathaway

-Jeff Bezos is the richest person in the world with the least enviable rich-guy car collection ever.
-Warren Buffett, however, was doling out Yoda-like money wisdom since the 1980s, when Bezos was working in executive positions at hedge funds and investment banks like any regular 20-something.
+Warren Buffett was doling out Yoda-like money wisdom since the 1980s, when Bezos was working in executive positions at hedge funds and investment banks like any regular 20-something.

-There was the time that Buffett advised never to invest in something you don’t understand.
-Then there was the stuff about living within your means, buying index funds instead of picking stocks and buying into companies you believe in and holding forever.
-The best advice of all, however, was to pay yourself first; but as he is so inclined to do, Buffett said it better: “Don’t save what is left after spending.
+There was the time when Buffett advised never to invest in something you don’t understand.
+Then there was the stuff about living within your means, buying index funds instead of picking stocks and buying into companies you believe in and holding them forever.
+The best advice of all, however, was to pay yourself first.
+But as he is so inclined to do, Buffett said it better: “Don’t save what is left after spending.
 Spend what is left after saving.”

 Mary Barra: General Motors

-Mary Barra is not just the first woman CEO of a major automaker, she’s up there with Warren Buffett as one of the most consummately quotable execs in corporate America.
+Mary Barra is more than the first woman CEO of a major automaker.
+She’s up there with Warren Buffett as one of the most consummately quotable execs in corporate America.
 She said at a 2012 convention: “If you have a problem, you’ve got to solve it.
 Because that problem is going to get bigger in six months.
 It could get bigger in two years.
 But it’s not going to get smaller with time.”

-She was referring to the auto bailout, but as is so often the case with Barra’s famously artful statements, her words could be applied to many situations, like finally facing up to credit-card debt, leaving a dead-end job or ending a toxic financial relationship.
+She was referring to the auto bailout, but as is so often the case with Barra’s famously artful statements, her words could be applied to all kinds of everyday situations.
+For you, it could be an analogy for finally facing up to credit-card debt, leaving a dead-end job or ending a toxic financial relationship.

 Tim Cook: Apple